 “We pride ourselves on the customer experience because it promotes loyalty, helps to retain customers, and encourages brand advocacy.” says Delince.
 Their desire is to help women find the perfect bra fit.

-Lingerie has empowered women for centuries, it is designed to flatter the wearer and make them feel confident, simultaneously modest and seductive.
+Lingerie has empowered women for centuries.
+It is designed to flatter the wearer and make them feel confident while being modest and seductive.
 For many women wearing lingerie is an act of self love and The Fitting Curve wants to do just that.